 Headings and Semantics

 If your assistive technology allows you to navigate via headings, you will find the FHF site supports that.
-Major sections are delineated by top-level headers, with subsections marked by subheadings in logical progression.
+Top-level headers delineate major sections, with subsections marked by subheadings in a logical progression

 Links have been written to provide context and information about what they link to.
 Links that take you to an external website have been indicated.
 Links are represented by a different hex color.